-In my former corporate life, I was consistently amazed at the communication gap between the people who made the products, and the people who marketed and sold them.
-Being a tinkerer and a social problem solver, I would always try to find a way to bridge the gap between the makers and the marketers.
-Sometimes these efforts were successful, sometimes they were not.
-Yet in the course of trying to solve the inner workings of the corporations I worked for, I stumbled upon what I believe to be some universal truths about branding and product development.
+In my former corporate life, I was consistently amazed at the communication gap between those who made the products and those who marketed and sold them.
+As a tinkerer and a social problem solver, I always tried bridging the gap between makers and marketers.
+Sometimes, these efforts were successful; sometimes, they were not.
+Yet while trying to solve the inner workings of the corporations I worked for, I stumbled upon what I believe to be some universal truths about branding and product development.

 The first truth, Brand Focus, is explained here.

 Microsoft, being a huge multinational company, competes everywhere.
-In many of their products, they not only own the market share, but own almost the entire marketplace.
-Yet in some areas they are a distant second, third, or fourth.
+They own the market share and almost the entire marketplace in many of their products.
+Yet, in some areas, they are a distant second, third, or fourth.
 Why is this?
-Although the full answer is a long and technical one, the consumer-level answer is very simple: categories, not brands, define success in the marketplace.
+Although the full answer is a long and technical one, the consumer-level answer is very simple: Categories, not brands, define success in the marketplace.

-A category, simply defined, what your user would categorize your product to be.
-If I asked you what type of product Windows XP is, you would most likely tell me ?an Operating System?.
+A category is defined as what your user would categorize your product to be.
+If I asked you what type of product Windows XP is, you would most likely tell me an Operating System.
 So Operating System would be the category for the product, and Microsoft would clearly dominate the category.

 But when I show you a Zune and ask for the category, you would most likely tell me MP3 Player.
-Microsoft is clearly losing this category to Apple.
-Why would Microsoft choose to even compete here, when Apple so clearly dominates?
+Microsoft is losing this category to Apple.
+Why would Microsoft choose even to compete here, when Apple so clearly dominates?
 Well, it turns out that there is money to be made being a good number two even if the number one is colossal.
-In fact there are five different positions in a category that are profitable, if you know how to use them.
+In fact, there are five different positions in a category that are profitable if you know how to use them.

 The Five Profitable Category Positions

 The five profitable positions for any market category are The Market Leader, The Second, The Alternative, The Boutique, and the New Category Leader.
-In each of these positions it is possible to make money, and possible to grow.
-But it is next to impossible to move from one position to another without outside help.
+In each of these positions, it is possible to make money and likely to grow.
+But moving from one position to another is next to impossible without outside help.

 In the image above, each position is drawn in its respective market share position and size.
 As you may notice, the sizes get rather small quickly.
 So why is it next to impossible to move?
 Because when each position is significantly smaller than the one in front of it, the investment required to change positions far outweighs the profits from changing.

-Now, let’s look at each position individually, to see how each position differs.
-For this exercise, we can use the cola category, because it is well understood by most people.
+Now, let’s look at each position individually to see how each position differs.
+For this exercise, we can use the cola category, because most people well understand it.

 Position One: The Market Leader